June 25, 2026

 Sometimes our clients who have been charged with a crime ask us an interesting question – why do I need to hire you, a private attorney, if I already have a free lawyer appointed by the Court?
 It is definitely a legitimate question, and people who are unfamiliar with the […]

-Facing a Felony Charge in New York
+Facing a Felony Charge in New York: What You Need to Know

 April 18, 2026